 Patient

 Not everything can be achieved overnight.
 Some things take time and dedication to complete.
-Timing can be everything and waiting until the right moment can be the difference between success and failure.
+Timing can be everything, and waiting until the right moment can be the difference between success and failure.
 Coaching is growing in importance as part of most people’s roles.
-This requires patience, allowing employees the time to acquire new skills for themselves and to fully understand their role.
+This requires patience, allowing employees the time to acquire new skills and fully understand their role.

 Positive

-Having employees who look at the bright side and see the positives out of any situation can help turn a disaster into a success.
-A glass half full attitude can inspire others and galvanise a team to ensure everyone is pulling in the right direction.
+Having employees who look at the bright side and see the positives in any situation can help turn a disaster into a success.
+A glass-half-full attitude can inspire others and galvanise a team to ensure everyone is pulling in the right direction.

 Principled

 The majority of businesses have values they want employees to adhere to.
-Finding employees of high integrity and who appreciate shared values is important in order to create and maintain a healthy culture.
+Finding employees of high integrity and who appreciate shared values is important to create and maintain a healthy culture.

 Problem solver

-How people cope when things go wrong tells you a lot about their character and their attitude.
-No matter how well you plan, there is always the unexpected mishap laying just around the corner.
-Having employees who take these in their stride and are able to think their way through them are invaluable.
+How people cope when things go wrong tells you a lot about their character and attitude.
+No matter how well you plan, the unexpected mishap is always just around the corner.
+Having employees who take these in their stride and are able to think their way through them is invaluable.

 Reliable

 This is an especially important characteristic when hiring into small businesses with little margin for error and finite resources.
-Doing exactly what you are meant to do, on time and in budget is an essential building block, providing the foundations upon which a business can grow and thrive.
+Doing exactly what you are meant to do, on time and on budget, is an essential building block, providing the foundations upon which a business can grow and thrive.

 Supportive

-As employees are likely to work remotely more and more, the support of their colleagues is going to become increasingly important.
+As employees are increasingly likely to work remotely, their colleagues’ support will become increasingly important.
 Being there to lend a hand, act as a sounding board or boost morale will help to keep teams working effectively together, no matter where they are based.

 Self-motivated

-As the structure of organisations become less top down, the relationship between employees and managers is changing.
-Employees are expected to take ownership of their own development.
+As the structure of organisations becomes less top-down, the relationship between employees and managers is changing.
+Employees are expected to take ownership of their development.
 Those that have intrinsic motivation are the ones that are most likely to be successful.

 Team player

 Great businesses are built on successful, high-performing teams.
-When looking for a new employee, it’s important that you consider how well they will fit into the team they will be joining.
+When looking for a new employee, you must consider how well they will fit into the team they will be joining.
 Do they work in the same way?
 Do they have the same attitudes?
-Getting the balance right can enhance the team hugely, getting the selection wrong can destroy it.
+Getting the balance right can enhance the team hugely; getting the selection wrong can destroy it.

 Tenacious

-Businesses thrive on employees who are prepared to go the extra mile and keep trying when others may have given up, particularly in sales roles.
-After an interview, play close attention to which candidates follow up and ask for feedback.
+Businesses thrive on employees prepared to go the extra mile and keep trying when others may have given up, particularly in sales roles.
+After an interview, pay close attention to which candidates follow up and ask for feedback.
 This is a useful indicator of how much they want the job and their commitment to getting it.

 Trustworthy

 Trust is an essential component of good teamwork.
 When trust is broken, it’s almost impossible to repair.
-With managers and employees spending less time physically in the same location, employees need to be trusted to deliver results remotely.
+With managers and employees spending less time physically in the same location, employees must be trusted to deliver results remotely.

 Vision

-With many businesses in a state of transition, there are endless opportunities to think creatively and set a new vision.
-Hiring employees with the ability to see the big picture and create fresh opportunities, particularly in leadership roles, can make all the difference.
+With many businesses in transition, endless opportunities exist to think creatively and set a new vision.
+Hiring employees who can see the big picture and create fresh opportunities, particularly in leadership roles, can make all the difference.

 Willingness to learn

-It is highly unlikely in your recruitment process you’ll find the finished article, someone who has everything that you want and need.
-The important thing is that you identify a candidate who is keen to learn and develop in order to perform to their full potential.
+It is highly unlikely you’ll find the finished article in your recruitment process, someone who has everything you want and need.
+It is important to identify a candidate who is keen to learn and develop to perform to their full potential.

 Willingness to listen

 Active listening is an underrated skill.
-Being able to take in information, process and understand it at the first time of asking saves invaluable time.
+Taking in information, processing and understanding it the first time you ask saves invaluable time.
 It is an essential part of being a good communicator and is often the side of communication that is overlooked.
-Being part of a successful team involves listening to what others have to say and acknowledging their good ideas.
+Being part of a successful team involves listening to what others say and acknowledging their good ideas.

 Conclusion